2020 Bathroom Flooring Trends: 20+ Ideas for an Updated Style

 While natural looks like wood and stone are trending in a big way, young homeowners are steering towards more intricate designs and modern looks.
 You see, with the advancements in flooring technology, you can now find not just natural looks but beautifully printed designer tiles and planks, as well.

-I’d expect to see florals, shapes and metallic looks in the homes of many millennials over the next few years.
+I’d expect to see florals, shapes, metallic looks, and Moroccan floor tile patterns in the homes of many millennials over the next few years.

 Will the designer bathroom flooring trend last in 2020 and beyond?